District heating: Hungary

 According to the 2011 census there were 607,578 dwellings (15.5% of all) in Hungary with district heating, mostly panel flats in urban areas.
 The largest district heating system located in Budapest, the municipality-owned Főtáv Zrt. ("Metropolitan Teleheating Company") provides heat and piped hot water for 238,000 households and 7,000 companies.

 Iceland

 93% of all housing in Iceland enjoy district heating services – 89.6% from geothermal energy, Iceland is the country with the highest penetration of district heating.
 There are 117 local district heating systems supplying towns as well as rural areas with hot water – reaching almost all of the population.
 The average price is around US$0.027 per kWh of hot water.

-Southwest Iceland and Reykjavík's hot water supply for district heating comes from three geothermal power plants, producing over 800 MWth: